-Firstly, just to check you are on the right path, here are the warning signs that your carbon brushes are worn down or damaged:
+To check you are on the right path, here are the warning signs that your carbon brushes may be worn down or damaged:

-- If the motor does not run at all
+· If the motor does not turn at all

-This video shows an example on how to remove or replace the part on a typical machine, some models may be different but the procedure should be similar.
+This video shows an example of how to remove or replace the part on a typical machine, some models may be different but the procedure should be similar.

 What You Will Need: